-96 See "Klansmen Wage War on Women," Salem Capital Journal, October 27, 1922, and Toy, "Robe and Gown," 168, 174.
-Toy notes that while anti-Catholicism was the driving force in the removal of these three municipal officials, there were also complaints about their failure to enforce prohibition laws or to stop prostitution, which were also Klan concerns.
+79 See "Klansmen Wage War on Women, Salem Capital Journal, October 27, 1922, and Toy, "Robe and Gown," 168, 174.
+Toy argues that while Klansmen were the driving force in the removal of these three municipal officials, there were also complaints about their failure to enforce prohibition laws or to stop prostitution.